-Applications can be submitted now.
-For priority consideration and processing, submit your summer aid application by the priority deadline of May 10th.
-Regardless of when your application is processed, however, it is your responsibility to pay charges on your student account when those charges become due.
+Applications can be submitted beginning March 31st.
+For priority consideration and processing, submit your summer aid application by the priority deadline of May 5th.
+Regardless of when your application is processed, however, it is your responsibility to pay the charges on your student account when those charges become due.

 Institutional Aid Eligibility